 MagicQ products get connected to many different types of equipment - lighting fixtures, dimmers, media servers, audio sources, show control systems and more enabling all sorts of advanced configurations.

-While it might be rare for any application to use more than half of these features at the same time, the ability to pick and choose which of them are needed without leaving the MagicQ product family makes it an extremely flexible and powerful choice in lighting control.
+The ability to pick and choose which of them are needed makes the MagicQ product family an extremely flexible and powerful choice in lighting control.